mbastard/TargetingCustomers_DAIB/Formative_Assessement.md

 <img src="./plots/transcript_amount_boxplot.png" alt="drawing" width="600"/>

-However, the `transcript` dataset contains many transactions where the amount is equal to zero, in cases where an offer is completed.
-When we ignore these entries and zoom in on this, the distribution looks like this:
+However, the `transcript` dataset contains many transactions where the amount is equal to zero, in cases where an offer is received, viewed or completed.
+When we ignore these entries (i.e. only consider the trancation's event) and zoom in on this, the distribution looks like this:

 <img src="./plots/transcript_amount_histogram.png" alt="drawing" width="600"/>

+The figure above shows a bimodal distribution with one first peak around 1.15\\$ and another peak around 14.5\\$.
+One interpretation is that we have two groups of customers:
+* one first group which is more likely to spend 1.15\\$ on average
+* another group which is more likely to spend 14.5\\$ on average

 From the structure of the data (e.g. "buy one get one" campaign type), we assume that the data stems from a retail food and beverage company and that high amount transactions could stem from large group orders or catering activities.
 Therefore, we will treat the `transcript` dataset as legitimate.